saeedshpc/bright-framework/README.md

 php mvc framework

-add these to httpd.conf and edit variables
+for workng Local : add these to httpd.conf and edit variables
 ```
 <VirtualHost 127.0.0.1:80>
 	ServerName yourServerName